gialarconv/TimbaProject/README.md

 This project was created with OpenGL Glut c++.

+Installation process:

+Go to Tools -> Get Tools and features

+Install Desktop development with C++
+Check if Windows 10 SDK (10.0.19041.0) is already installed.

+And thatis all.

 The purpose of theis repo is to deliver the appropriate functionalities for the correct functioning of the test delivered by timba games, for the application of a video game developer.